 ♦ Gas torch/burner

-Before painting plastic, you must examine the plastic surface and determine its nature.
+Before painting, examine the plastic surface and determine its type.

 The action of the abrasive sponge is sufficient to create grip on certain delicate or sensitive plastics such as PS and on the contrary, it is insufficient on other much tougher plastics such as PP or PE.